sanskrit/raw_etexts_english/blogs/manasataramgini/2008-01-21_the-case-of-acharya-varshaganya.md

 +++
-title = "The case of AchAryaxa0vArShagaNya"
+title = "The case of AchArya vArShagaNya"

 +++
 It is extremely common for ancient Indian AchArya-s to remain mere